 Here is what I made tonight.
-Full disclosure: I made this dish for my boyfriend; I don’t like pork, but I love experimenting with all kinds of food, even the things I won’t eat.
-If I made it for myself or others, I would complement the dish with kale or chard to add both color and nutrients (the base of all my meals are dark, leafy greens), but he won’t touch kale.
+Full disclosure: I don’t love pork, but I love experimenting with all kinds of food, even the items I don’t normally eat.
+I would complement this dish with kale or chard to add both color and nutrients (the base of many of my meals are dark, leafy greens).
 It turned out beautifully and was easy to prepare.
 Finish it off with a cinnamon baked apple and toasted walnuts for dessert.

-3 or 4 red potatoes, cut into 4 wedges each
+- 3 or 4 red or yukon potatoes, cut into 4 wedges each

 - Chop potatoes and toss with olive oil, oregano, thyme, (or whatever green herbs you have on hand) sea salt, pepper.
 Roast, tossing occasionally, for about 45 minutes at 400.